-Although NOACs have few drug interactions compared to Coumadin, aspirin, ibuprofen, and the SSRI antidepressants paroxetine and sertraline should be used with caution, as they may increase bleeding risk.
+Although NOACs have few drug interactions compared to Coumadin, aspirin, ibuprofen, the SSRI antidepressants paroxetine, and sertraline should be used with caution, as they may increase bleeding risk.
 NOACs are also reported to have possible interactions with several supplements, in particular Chinese herbs, Ginkgo biloba, St. John’s wort, ginseng, and ginger.

 Potential Side Effects of Blood Thinners

 All blood thinners, including NOACs, have potential side effects:

 - Weakness, cold sensations, itchy skin, fever, and abdominal discomfort

 Serious adverse effects are more common in individuals who are age 75 or older, have a history of kidney problems or gastrointestinal bleeding, or are taking aspirin, ibuprofen, or other drugs that increase the risk of bleeding.

 Regardless of the drug you are taking, it is important to monitor your meds closely, as excessive bleeding can occur when you take too much of any blood thinner.

 I got this question a lot back when Coumadin was the only game in town, though less often now that many patients are on the more convenient and better-tolerated NOACs.
 Yet, my answer is the same as it has always been.